The most beautiful Jazz scores to play on the saxophone

 4. Baker Street - Gerry Rafferty

 The famous Soft Rock song by Gerry Rafferty, "Baker Street", evokes a man's dream of having a home.
-He drinks to forget that he doesn't have one without realising that he's wandering around aimlessly.
+He drinks to forget that he doesn't have one without realizing that he's wandering around aimlessly.
 The inspiration for the song's title comes from the road of the same name in London.

 There is an urban legend which tells that the saxophone solo was recorded by Bob Holness, an English television quiz show host.
 However, it was played by Raphael Ravenscroft, an English composer and saxophonist.